habilelabs/devops-angular-s3/README.md

  Angular Website Deployment to S3 using CloudFormation

 # Overview
 This repo is a demonstration of Continuous Delivery of a angular website to S3 via CodeBuild and CodePipeline.
 To launch, you'll need to specify a unique S3 bucket name for the website bucket that will be created.
+At the conclusion, you will be able to provision all of the AWS resources by clicking a "Launch Stack" button and going through the AWS CloudFormation steps to launch a solution stack.
+In this example, all the source files are hosted in GitHub and can be made available to developers.
+All of the steps in the process are orchestrated via CodePipeline and the build and deployment actions are performed by CodeBuild.
+The provisioning of all of the AWS resources is defined in a CloudFormation template.
+By automating the actions and stages into a deployment pipeline, you can release changes to users in production whenever you choose to do so without needing to repeatedly manually upload files to S3.
+Instead, you just commit the changes to the GitHub repository and the pipeline orchestrates the rest.
+While this is a simple example, you can follow the same model and tools for much larger and sophisticated applications.

 # Launch Stack